 Application Performance Metrics Monitoring¶

-Used to monitor key metrics data of Application Performance Monitoring (APM) within the workspace.
-By setting specific threshold ranges, Guance will automatically trigger a warning mechanism once the monitored metrics exceed these preset thresholds.
-This threshold-based alert setting helps users promptly identify and respond to potential performance issues, ensuring stable application operation.
+Used to monitor key metric data for application performance monitoring (APM) within the workspace.
+By setting specific threshold ranges, once the monitored metrics exceed these preset thresholds, the system will automatically trigger a warning mechanism.
+This threshold-based alert setup helps users promptly identify and respond to potential performance issues, ensuring stable application operation.

 Use Cases¶

-- Count the number of qualified traces within a specified time period, triggering an incident when it exceeds the custom threshold.
+- Count eligible traces within a specified time period, triggering an anomaly event when exceeding custom thresholds.

 Detection Configuration¶